 Access to Politics for Disabled People in Scotland [546Kb] are looking for disabled people who are politically aware to write blogs that may inform and inspire other disabled people to get involved in politics.
 For more information visit Inclusion Scotland.

 Upcoming elections / ballots

 Loch Lomond and the Trossachs National Park Elections

-Elections are to be held on Thursday 14 June 2018 to elect one member for each of the 5 Wards of the Loch Lomond and the Trossachs National Park Authority.
+Elections are to be held on Thursday 14 June 2018, with votes being counted on the 5 July 2018, to elect one member for each of the 5 Wards of the Loch Lomond and the Trossachs National Park Authority.

 A by-election for the Highland Ward to elect one Councillor was held on 19 April 2018.
 The count took place on Friday 20 April and John Duff, Scottish Conservative & Unionist, was elected as Councillor.
 More details of the results can be found on the by-election results page of this website.

 - Notice of Poll [61Kb]

 - Notice of Election Agents [122Kb]